 Teaching appropriate behavior

-Also, set an example.
+Also, set a good example.
 Consider that your child is watching you for cues on when it's OK to use screens and how to use them.

 ErrorEmail field is required